Associate Professor: S. Barkley

 PE 312 — Measurement & Evaluation in PE & Exercise Science (2 cr)

-PE 313 — Organization of Physical Education and Sport (2 cr)
+PE 313 — Organization and Administration of PE and Sport (2 cr)

 PE 340 — Adapted Physical Education (2 cr)